retorquere/zotero-better-bibtex/site/content/installation/preferences/import.md

 default: `yes, but try to exclude already-sentence-cased titles`

-Bib(La)TeX references ought to be stored in Title Case; Zotero references are expected to be entered as sentence-case.
+Bib(La)TeX entries must be stored in Title Case; Zotero items are expected to be entered as sentence-case.

 With this option on, BBT will try to sentence-case during import.
 This sentence-casing uses heuristics, no natural language processing is performed, and the results are not perfect.